Polymer/tools/README.md

 #### project.sources()

 Returns a readable stream of your project's source files.
-By default, these are the files in your project's `src/` directory, but if you have additional source files this can be configured via the `sourceGlobs` property in [`ProjectOptions`](src/polymer-project.ts).
+By default, these are the files in your project's `src/` directory, but if you have additional source files this can be configured via the `sources` property in [`ProjectOptions`](src/polymer-project.ts).

 #### project.dependencies()

 Returns a readable stream of your project's dependencies.
 This stream is automatically populated based on the files loaded inside of your project.
-You can include additional dependencies via the `includeDependencies` property in [`ProjectOptions`](src/polymer-project.ts) (this can be useful when the analyzer fails to detect a necessary dependency.)
+You can include additional dependencies via the `extraDependencies` property in [`ProjectOptions`](src/polymer-project.ts) (this can be useful when the analyzer fails to detect a necessary dependency.)

 #### project.analyzer